willbr/whipper-zipper/README.md

 Define some cells as input, some as output and everything else is fair game.

+param('name', default_value)
+then the worksheet name becomes the function

 # auto name cells using the cell to their left